-With over 7.6 million UK households owning two cars, it is now not unusual to find both being EVs.
-It normally begins with just one car but as the entire household begins to realise the cost-saving benefits and eventually two EVs are parked in the garage.
+Likewise, with nearly 9 million UK households owning two cars, it is increasingly common to find both cars being BEVs (Battery electric vehicles).
+It normally begins with just one car but as the household begins to realise the cost-saving benefits, eventually two EVs are parked in the garage.

 How Do You Charge an EV Car at Home?

-Installation of a home charging station should always be done by an approved installer, especially if you wish to qualify for the OLEV grant.
-The positioning of the station should be carefully considered when you have a two-car household.
-You will need to factor in the position of the station relative to the vehicle’s charging port and length of ev charging cable.
-This is a simple enough decision when you have just one EV, but it is tougher when you have two.
+You will also need to factor in the position of the charging station relative to the vehicle’s charging port and the length of EV charging cable you will need – a simple enough decision when you have just one EV but worthy of deeper consideration if you plan to have two.

 How Do You Charge Two EV Cars At Home?

-If the charging station is being mounted outside, then you should not have much of a problem finding a point from which both car charging ports can be accessed.
-You can see this often in service stations, workplaces, and shopping centre parking lots where charging stations have been made available to the public.
+If you plan on mounting your charging station outside, then you should not have much of a problem finding a point from which both car charging ports can be accessed, especially if you have a large driveway or open plan, spacious garage.